 Visit Glenfinnan Monument at the head of Loch Sheil, a place of inspiration for Bonnie Prince Charlie, and the dramatic atmosphere of Glencoe

 Spectacular Highland glens such as Glen Roy and Glen Shiel

-Inveraray, with plenty of time to explore, with its French-style castle and old jail
+Inveraray, with plenty of time to explore its French-style castle and old jail

 Stunning west coast scenery and the bustling port of Oban